What is an altar?

 I have seen all sorts of altars ranging from a pile of stones to huge grand affairs dripping in gold and splendour.
 Ultimately your altar is a reflection of you and should be so, be creative, and go with what you feel is right and what suits you.

 Altars can be used for many intents; you may just want to have a main one or a working one.
 You might also like to set up an altar specifically for healing or one with the intent of prosperity, the options are really limitless.

-There are traditional items and positions involved in creating an altar but I can’t stress enough how important I feel it is to go with what feels right for you as an individual.
+There are traditional items and positions involved in creating an altar and I will share my interpretation of them here, but I can’t stress enough how important I feel it is to go with what feels right for you as an individual.
 If you want an altar with fluffy toys, sparkly tiaras and offerings of chocolate sweets on it – go for it!

 How you set up your altar is really up to you and what feels right, but traditionally the Goddess items are placed on the left and the God items on the right.
 The altar is a reflection of a ritual circle, so if you use representations of the elements then they should technically be placed to correspond with the right directions too.